restlet/restlet.github.io/features.md

 </svg>
 </figure>

 # Available Representations
 Fully aligned with Web standards, Restlet Framework provides the following representations out of the box:

 - Automated marshalling and unmarshalling between POJOs and representations based on an extensible converter service.
-Uses [Jackson](https://github.com/FasterXML/jackson) for JSON, XML, YAML, CSV and more or GSON.
+Uses [Jackson](https://github.com/FasterXML/jackson) for JSON, XML, YAML, CSV and more, as well as [Google's GSON](https://github.com/google/gson).
 Also works with a GWT and Java object serialization.
 - XML representations (JAXB, DOM or SAX based) with a simple XPath API based on JDK's built-in XPath engine.
-- Integration with the [FreeMarker](https://freemarker.apache.org/), [Velocity](https://velocity.apache.org/) and Thymeleaf template engines.
+- Integration with the [FreeMarker](https://freemarker.apache.org/), [Velocity](https://velocity.apache.org/) and [Thymeleaf](https://www.thymeleaf.org/) template engines.
 - Integration with [Apache FileUpload](https://jakarta.apache.org/commons/fileupload/) to support multi-part forms and easily handle large file uploads from browsers.
 - Transformer filter to easily apply XSLT stylesheets on XML representations.
 It is based on JDK's built-in XSLT engine.
-- Extensible set of core representations based on NIO and BIO classes.
-Support for Atom standard via a dedicated extension.
+- Extensible set of core representations based on BIO classes.
 - Support for Atom standard via a dedicated extension.
 - Full RDF reading and writing support make Restlet Framework ready for the Semantic Web (Web 3.0).